ASaidOguz/Webpack-Starter/README.md

 - Start the project in dev mode use `npm run dev`

-- For building and making the project ready for deploying use `npm run build `
+- For building and making the project ready for deploy use `npm run build `